This research project ran from 2017 to 2021 and brought together an interdisciplinary team of reseachers, mainly based in East Anglia.

-Fieldwork at Rendlesham in Suffolk starting in 2007 identified a major central-place complex of the early to middle Anglo-Saxon periods, with exceptionally rich assemblages of finds.
-This has particular significance in the light of Bede’s eighth-century reference to a ‘royal settlement’ at Rendlesham, and the princely burial site at nearby Sutton Hoo.
+Fieldwork at Rendlesham in Suffolk starting in 2007 had identified a major central-place complex of the early to middle Anglo-Saxon periods, with exceptionally rich assemblages of finds.
+This had particular significance in the light of Bede’s eighth-century reference to a ‘royal settlement’ at Rendlesham, and the princely burial site at nearby Sutton Hoo.